longhnguyen125/Data-Driven-Sales-Trend/README.md

    - `Month` from `Order Date` for monthly trend analysis.
    - `City` extracted from `Purchase Address` for geographic comparison.
    - `Hour` extracted from `Order Date` for time-based insights.
-5. **Filter logic:** Removed invalid rows such as “Order Date” text headers within the data.

 **Tools Used**
 Python, pandas, numpy, matplotlib, seaborn, datetime.